Every week we hear from people who say, “I am not a teacher, how can I promote people’s history in schools?”

 In 2017, an Arkansas state legislator proposed a ban on the teaching of any books by Howard Zinn.
 Thanks to a powerful response by teachers across the state, the bill died in committee.

-In January of 2021, two new bills were put forward in Arkansas to restrict teaching about race, class, solidarity, and the New York Times 1619 Project.
-Please call your representatives to counter these bills.
+Two new bills were put forward in Arkansas to restrict teaching about race, class, solidarity, and the New York Times 1619 Project.
+Please call Arkansas representatives to counter these bills.
 Here is who to call.

 Here are more ways to support the Zinn Education Project and people’s history teachers.